vcse59/AI-Chat-Bot/ANALYTICS_GUIDE.md

 ## Overview

-The Open ChatBot platform includes a comprehensive analytics system that tracks user activity, conversation metrics, message statistics, and API usage.
+The ConvoAI platform includes a comprehensive analytics system that tracks user activity, conversation metrics, message statistics, and API usage.
 This guide explains how to use and understand the analytics features.

 ## Architecture